This Vegan Potato Leek Soup is creamy, comforting and filling. It’s dairy-free, gluten-free and nutritious. Perfect for

 Make sure leeks are washed well first. *See note on instructions

-Heat the oil and butter in a large pot, over medium heat.
-Add a pinch of salt to the oil.
-Add the leeks & onion, sauté until softened, about 3-5 minutes
+Heat the oil, butter and a pinch of salt in a large pot over medium heat.
+Add the leeks & onion, sauté until softened, about 5-6 minutes.

 Add the vegetable broth, bay leaf, salt, and pepper.
 Raise heat so it starts to simmer.
-Now reduce heat to a low simmer and cook for about 15-20 minutes, or until the potatoes are tender.
-You can pierce them with a fork to test for tenderness.
+Now reduce heat to a low simmer and cook for about 15-20 minutes, or until the potatoes are fork tender.

 Remove from heat and remove bay leaves.
 Stir in the coconut milk and optional lemon juice.
 Taste for seasoning and add more to taste.

 Using an immersion blender, blend until smooth and creamy.
 You can also use a regular blender and carefully blend in batches.
 Before blending, set aside a few pieces of potato for the garnish.

 Serve in soup bowls and top with chopped green onion, fresh ground pepper and a few pieces of cooked potato.

-*Leeks can be very dirty inside the layers, because they are grown in sandy soil.
-To clean thoroughly: cut off the dark green part and discard (or save for stock).
+*Leeks can be very dirty inside the layers because they are grown in sandy soil.
+To clean thoroughly, cut off the dark green part and discard (or save for stock).
 Cut off the roots, and slice the stalk lengthwise in half.
 Now slice the entire leek into pieces.
 Place in a small bowl of water and swish around to release the dirt.
-Place in colander and drain well.
+Place in a colander and drain well.